On the Galactic Center Being the Main Source of Galactic Cosmic Rays as Evidenced by Recent Cosmic Ray and Gamma Ray Observations: Conclusion and discussion

 ~~~~~~In this work we proposes that the GC is the major source of GCRs.
 There is evidence to show the past activity of the GC.
 Particle acceleration can take place during the violent phase of the GC.
 Also it is expected the existence of strong radiation field around the GC.
 Thus an efficient $e^+e^-$ pair production interactions between GCRs and the ambient photons might be responsible for the the knee of the CR spectra \cite{2009ApJ...700L.170H}.
 A fraction of $e^+e^-$ produced by pair production interactions, can be reaccelerated in the jets and escape into the halo.
 The ICS and synchrotron radiation of these $e^+e^-$ may possibly explain the observed Fermi bubbles and WMAP haze.

-Even the jet can transport the $e^+e^-$ very efficiently into the halo, the propagation of these particles from the jet to the whole bubble is still a question.
+Even though the jet can transport the $e^+e^-$ very efficiently into the halo, the propagation of these particles from the jet to the whole bubble is still an open question.
+If we adopt the diffusion velocity of $10^{-3}c$ as in the disk, the electrons/positrons need $10^7$ years to travel $\sim5$ kpc.
+It is much larger than the typical cooling time ($<10^{6}$ years \cite{2010ApJ...724.1044S}) of TeV electrons.
+However, a faster transportation of the particles in the halo is possible.

 Because of the lack of knowledge about the Galaxy magnetic field, phenomenological model is generally used to study the propagation of GCRs in the Galaxy.
 As we know the halo is much larger than the disk.
 But the average density of the medium GCRs travel is $\sim0.3$ cm$^{-3}$ while the disk density is about $1$ cm$^{-3}$ \cite{HaloPropagation}.
 So the trapping time of GCRs in the halo is only about two times longer than in in the disk.
 We can infer that the propagation velocity in the halo is much faster than in the disk.
 It is possible to conclude that the stochastic magnetic field is much smaller in the halo than in the disk.
 We need to investigate the particle transportation in the regular halo magnetic field \cite{2001SSRv...99..243B} to study propagation of particles in the halo, instead of the uniform diffusion in the Galaxy.
 Therefore the $e^+e^-$ may fill in the whole bubble within the cooling time through the fast propagation.
 However, the detailed model goes beyond the scope of the current work.

 The anisotropy of GCRs may still an open question in the GC scenario of the origin of GCRs.
 Still the different propagation parterns in the disk and the halo may lead to different results of the expected anisotropy.
 We leave the discussion of it in future works.